nus-cs2113-AY2122S1/tp/docs/README.md

 # MediVault

 MediVault is a Command Line Interface (CLI) application that will help to manage medication supplies within a pharmacy.
-It will solve the issue of tracking the stocks manually, discrepancies between actual and physical stocks as well as make the user's life easier by keeping track of expired medication.
+It is an integrated solution that provides real-time tracking of stock, orders and dispensing of medication.

 Useful links:

 * [User Guide](UserGuide.md)
 * [Developer Guide](DeveloperGuide.md)
 * [About Us](AboutUs.md)